slimtoolkit/slim/README.md

 `docker-slim` has been used with Node.js, Python, Ruby, Java, Golang, Rust, Elixir and PHP (some app types) running on Ubuntu, Debian, CentOS, Alpine and even Distroless.

+Note that some application stacks do require advanced container probing to make sure that all dynamically loaded components are detected.
+See the `--http-probe*` flags for more details to know how you can define custom probe commands.
+In some cases you might also need to use the `--include-path` flag to make sure everything your application needs is included (e.g., `ubuntu.com` python SPA app container image [example](https://github.com/docker-slim/examples/tree/master/3rdparty/ubuntu-com) where the client side template files are explicitly included).

+It's also a good idea to use your app/environment tests when you run `docker-slim`.
+See the `--continue-after` flag for more details about integrating out of band tests with the temporary container `docker-slim` creates when it's doing its dynamic analysis.

 Interactive CLI prompt screencast:

 [![asciicast](https://asciinema.org/a/311513.png)](https://asciinema.org/a/311513)